Community Service Funding Grants

 As follow-up to Community Service Funding, each awarded entity shall submit proper back up documentation to substantiate that funds were spent appropriately.
-This includes invoices/receipts, a narrative that explains each expenditure including how it specifically benefitted Temecula residents, and a schedule of the Project/Program’s revenues/expenditures.
-See COMPLIANCE REPORTING REQUIREMENTS on pages 8 and 9 of the Application for specific requirements.
+This includes invoices/receipts, a narrative that explains each expenditure including how it specifically benefited Temecula residents, and a schedule of the Project/Program’s revenues/expenditures.
+See COMPLIANCE REPORT on pages 5 and 6 of the Application for specific requirements.

 If funds are not spent in accordance with the approved purpose, the organization will be required to refund the amount of funds.
 Failure to provide proper documentation may jeopardize any future funding.
 The City of Temecula reserves the right to conduct an audit and/or require additional back-up information to substantiate how funds received from the City were spent.